zd3nik/XtermBoatSinker/README.md

 How to build
 ------------

 This project is setup to use the cmake build system.
-It requires at least version 2.8 and a version of the C++ compiler that support the C++11 specification (--std=c++11 command line option for many compilers).
+It requires at least version 2.8 of cmake and a version of the C++ compiler that support the C++11 specification (--std=c++11 command line option for many compilers).

-If you have the minimum requirements simply create a directory somewhere to build the project, run cmake (path-to-CMakeLists.txt-dir), and run make.
+If you have the minimum requirements simply create a directory somewhere to build the project, run `cmake <path-to-CMakeLists.txt-dir>`, and run `make`.

-For example, if you're in the XtermBoatSInker directory:
+For example, if you're in the XtermBoatSinker directory:

     mkdir build
     cd build
     cmake ..
     make

 This will create an empty `build` directory under the XTermBoatSinker directory.
-Then after changing into that build directory you run `cmake ..` which tells cmake that CMakeLists.txt is in the parent directory of your current directory (the build directory).
+Then after changing into that build directory you run `cmake ..` which tells cmake that CMakeLists.txt is in the parent directory of your current directory.
 This generates a Makefile (and some other files).
 Then you can use `make` to build the project.

 How to start a game